boxyhq/website/docs/jackson/sso-providers/okta.md

 From your application, click **Sign On** tab and go to the section **SAML Signing Certificates**

 Click the **Actions** dropdown for the correct certificate and click **View IdP metadata**.
-A seperate window will open with the metadata XML file, you can copy it to your clipboard.
+A separate window will open with the metadata XML file, you can copy it to your clipboard.

 ![img alt](/img/sso-providers/okta/7.png)